neilenns/mobiflight-docs/content/devices/multiplexer/_index.md

 {{< buy-in-shop url="https://shop.mobiflight.com/product/multiplexer" >}}

 When building panels, you may encounter situations where you have more buttons for input than available pins on your board.
 Multiplexers like the [74HC4051](https://www.ti.com/product/CD74HC4051) (8-bit) and [74HC4067](https://www.ti.com/product/CD74HC4067) (16-bit) allow you to read input from 16 buttons while only using five pins on the board.
+Additional multiplexers connected to the same board only require one additional pin.

 {{< cards >}}